Newly Diagnosed Families Weekend

 Where is the event held?

-It is held in a hotel and all sessions take place in the same building.
+It is held in a hotel and all sessions occur in the same building.
 The location varies year to year.

 How long does it last?

-Guests can arrive from Friday afternoon.
-The sessions, in the conference suite, start on Saturday morning and finish around lunchtime Sunday.
-Lunch is provided for yourself and child/ren.
+Guests can arrive on Friday afternoon.
+The sessions, in the conference suite, start on Saturday morning and finish around lunchtime on Sunday.
+Lunch is provided for you and your child/children.

 How much does it cost?